Akame Shijuhachi Taki: the Forty-Eight Waterfalls

 Here are a few tips to remember so you can enjoy your visit.
 Most of it seems like common sense because it is.
 Still, take a look and don't say I didn't tell you:

 - Safety first!
 The trail is safe but not idiot-proof.
-Take a look at the picture to the right.
+Take a look at the picture above.
 Those stairs are steeper than they look and not all stairs have railings.
-Depending on the season rocks get slippery.
+Depending on the season, rocks get slippery.
 Also, the trail gets narrow at times.
 As long as you watch your step you'll be fine.

 - Take it slow.
 This isn't a race.
 Enjoy the forest around you.
 It's OK to stop for a few minutes at any time to catch your breath or feel the micro-climate.
 If you hurry, especially on your way back, your joints will feel it.